 - Heritage Academy does not report class rank.

-- To be eligible for valedictorian or salutatorian a student must have attended Heritage Academy for four semesters, be enrolled in the honors program, and complete the highest course offered in three (3) of the four (4) following subject areas: English, science, social studies, and mathematics.
+- To be eligible for valedictorian or salutatorian a student must have attended Heritage Academy for four semesters, be enrolled in the honors program, and complete the highest course offered in the four (4) following subject areas: English, science, social studies, and mathematics.
 Where an AP and dual-credit option are available for the same subject the student may take the course of their choosing.

 - Once a student is enrolled at Heritage Academy, only courses taken at HA will be used to determine GPA.